Skip to content

 Poetry as Prayer

-Writing our own psalms is about learning to express our emotions in an unedited way, it’s about giving voice to our joy and our pain.
-Writing haiku teaches us focus on a single moment, awakening us to the wonder of creation all around us.
+Writing our own psalms is about learning to express our emotions unedited and giving voice to our joy and pain.
+Writing haiku teaches us to focus on a single moment, awakening us to the wonder of creation all around us.